avstudnitz/StoreViewCopy/readme.markdown

 Installation Instructions
 -------------------------
-1. Install the extension via Magento Connect with the key shown above or copy all the files into your document root.
+1. Copy all the files into your document root or use composer.

 Uninstallation
 --------------